sinclairzx81/typescript.api/README.md

 # typescript.api

-TypeScript CaaS: A compiler as a service api enabling nodejs developers to programatically resolve, compile, reflect and run typescript 0.9 source files.
+A compiler as a service api enabling nodejs developers to programatically resolve, compile, reflect and run typescript 0.9 source files.

 ## install